JadedSieger/EncryptRyS/README.md

 ```
 prefix = prefix
 bot_token = bot_token
+guildId = guildID
+clientId = clientID
 ```

 This is incredibly helpful for making your projects secure, especially when using hosting, or ***uploading your random shenanigans on github*** *(Yes, I'm staring at myself.)*

 4. Setting up

 There should be no setting up required, just dive in with rys>help or your prefix of choice!

 ### Initialization
 Running with an IDE is preferred.
 However, if you want to run from the Command Line, navigate to your target location with your copy of index.js with `cd <path>`, before running `node index.js`